Bivrik/FancyToasts/README.md

 Try it out on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fancy-toasts) or [Modrinth](https://modrinth.com/mod/fancytoasts).
 Other sources are not mine.

 # Description 🏗️
 Adds new advancement toast system into Minecraft.
-Currently mod has 18 toast variants, because of 3 animation styles and 6 texture types.
+Currently mod has 18 standard toast variants, because of 3 animation styles and 6 texture types.
 Supports config screen on Fabric (Mod Menu)/Forge/NeoForge

 ### Animations
 * Standard